Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: Conclusion

 \section{Conclusion}

 We identify four prediction scenarios that are fundamentally different and of differing reliability.
 These are \emph{exact fact recall}, \emph{heuristics recall}, \emph{guesswork} and \emph{generic language modeling}.
 We show that previous interpretability work for fact completion situations treat many of these as equivalent by using accuracy as the sole criterion for differentiating between different types of inference processes.
-Our analysis of a frequently used dataset, CounterFact, reveals samples that may trigger heuristics recall, as opposed to exact fact recall, and other problematic phenomena.
-To facilitate precise interpretations of LMs, we present a method for creating model-specific \textsc{PrISM} datasets with samples that represent each of our identified prediction scenarios.
-We create \textsc{PrISM} datasets for GPT-2 XL, Llama 2 7B and Llama 2 13B, and use them to test the prediction scenario sensitivity of an influential interpretability method, causal tracing (CT).
-We find that different prediction scenarios yield distinct CT results if studied in isolation.
-Consequently, CT results are not representative of the dataset as a whole if it contains examples of different prediction scenarios.
-Our results highlight the importance of studying different prediction scenarios in isolation and provide a method for doing this.
+To facilitate precise interpretations of LMs, we present a method for creating \textsc{PrISM} datasets with samples that represent each of our identified prediction scenarios.
+We create \textsc{PrISM} datasets for GPT-2 XL, Llama 2 7B and Llama 2 13B, and use them to test the sensitivity of two influential interpretability methods, causal tracing and information flow analysis, to prediction scenario.
+We find that different prediction scenarios yield distinct interpretability results if studied in isolation.
+Taken together, our paper expands on and delineates fact completion scenarios for which we can interpret LMs.
+Our results highlight the importance of studying these scenarios in isolation and provide nuanced insights with respect to how LMs process information in fact completion situations.